blitzarx1/egui_graphs/README.md

 ![Screenshot 2023-04-28 at 23 14 38](https://user-images.githubusercontent.com/32969427/235233765-23b0673b-70e5-4138-9384-180804392dba.png)

-This project represents a `Widget` implementation for egui framework.
-It allows effortless interactive graph visualization with rust.
+The project implements a Widget for the egui framework, enabling easy visualization of interactive graphs in rust.

 ## Features
-- [ ] Minimap;
-- [ ] Layouts (first one will be [force-directed layout](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) using [fdg-sim](https://docs.rs/crate/fdg-sim/0.9.1) like in [configurable demo](https://github.com/blitzarx1/egui_graph/tree/master/examples/configurable));

---- release v1.0.0 ---

-- [x] Display node labels;
-- [x] Node folding;
-- [x] Arbitrarily complex graphs with self-references, multiple edges, loops, etc.;
+- [x] Visualization of any complex graphs;
-- [x] Zoom & pan;
-- [x] Dragging, Selecting;
-- [x] Graph elements style configuration;
+- [x] Zooming and panning;
-- [x] Support for egui dark/light mode;
+- [x] Node labels;
-- [x] Selection depth;
+- [x] Node interactions and events reporting: click, drag;
-- [x] Changes reporting;
+- [x] Style configuration;

 ## Status
-The project is on the track to v1.0.0 and there will be some releases prior.
+The project is on track for a stable release v1.0.0.
+For the moment, breaking releases are still possible.

-Now I am working on [demo project](https://github.com/blitzarx1/wikilinks) for a wikipedia article connections demonstration.
-This project serves several goals:
-* usage demonstration of the widget;
-* demonstration of web-assembly compatibility;
-* find and polish final pre-release issues;
-* increase discoverability of the project.

 ### Docs
 Docs can be found [here](https://docs.rs/egui_graphs/latest/egui_graphs/)